INWTlab/rsync/README.md

 ```

 #### Deleting an Entry
-`deleteEntry()` deltes an entry of the destination folder.
+`deleteEntry()` deletes an entry of the destination folder.
 `conObject` contains information on type of connection and destination folder (`conObject$to`).
-`entryName`deinfes the objects to be deleted.
+`entryName` defines the objects to be deleted.

 ```
 rsync::deleteEntry(conObject, entryName = "z.Rdata")